mpkasp/django-bom/README.md

    * [Installation pitfalls](#installation-pitfalls)

 ## Start From Scratch: Add to a new Django project
-1. To start from scratch we recommend setting up a virtual environment
+1. To start from scratch we recommend setting up a virtual environment using Python 3.8.13
 ```
 virtualenv -p python3 mysite
 cd mysite